apache/causeway-site/content/reference/services/background-service.md

 where `commandContext` field is the injected `CommandContext` domain service.

-## BackgroundCommandService

-The `BackgroundCommandService` is a companion to the default `BackgroundServiceDefault` implementation, and takes responsibility for persisting the required action as a background command.

-Typically this service isn't called from domain classes, but it exists as a domain service so that it is pluggable.

-### API

-The API of the `BackgroundCommandService` is:

-    public interface BackgroundCommandService {

-        public void schedule(
-                final ActionInvocationMemento aim,
-                final Command command,
-                final String targetClassName, final String targetActionName, final String targetArgs);

-    }

-where `ActionInvocationMemento` is a wrapper around a [MementoService](./memento-service.html)'s `Memento`, capturing the details of an action invocation (for execution later on).

-For the record, the API of `ActionInvocationMemento` is:

-    public class ActionInvocationMemento {

-        public String getActionId() { ... }
-        public String getTargetClassName() { ... }
-        public String getTargetActionName() { ... }
-        public Bookmark getTarget() { ... }
-        public int getNumArgs() { ... }
-        public Class<?> getArgType(final int num) throws ClassNotFoundException { ... }
-        public <T> T getArg(final int num, final Class<T> type) { ... }

-        public String asMementoString() { ... }
-    }

-The `asMementoString()` method tehrefore lets the `BackgroundCommandService` implementation convert the action invocation into a simple string.

-### Implementation

-The JDO object store provides the [BackgroundCommandServiceJdo](../../components/objectstores/jdo/services/background-command-service-jdo.html) implementation that persists `Command`s to an RDBMS.

-### Usage

-As noted above, this service isn't intended to be called from domain classes; rather it acts as a plug-in point to the default `BackgroundServiceDefault` service.

 ## Related Services

-These services are closely related to the `CommandContext` and `CommandService` services (both described [here]](./command-context.html)  services.
-The `CommandContext` service is responsible for providing a parent `Command` with which the background `Command`s can then be associated as children, while the `CommandService` is responsible for persisting those parent `Command`s (analogous to the way in which the  `BackgroundCommandService` persists the child background `Command`s).
+This service is closely related to the [CommandContext](./command-context.html) and also that service's supporting [CommandService](./command-service.html) service.
+The `CommandContext` service is responsible for providing a parent `Command` with which the background `Command`s can then be associated as children, while the `CommandService` is responsible for persisting those parent `Command`s.
+The latter is analogous to the way in which the  `BackgroundCommandService` persists the child background `Command`s.

-The core framework provides default implementations of `CommandContext` and also `BackgroundService`, and there is very little reason to use any other implementation.

-The implementations of `CommandService` and `BackgroundCommandService` also go together; typically both parent `Command`s and child background `Command`s will be persisted in the same way.
-The JDO objectstore provides implementations of both ([CommandServiceJdo](../../components/objectstores/jdo/services/command-service-jdo.html) and [BackgroundCommandServiceJdo](../../components/objectstores/jdo/services/background-command-service-jdo.html)).
+The implementations of `CommandService` and `BackgroundCommandService` go together; typically both parent `Command`s and child background `Command`s will be persisted in the same way.
+The `isis-module-command-jdo` module provides implementations of both (see [CommandServiceJdo](../../components/objectstores/jdo/services/command-service-jdo.html) and [BackgroundCommandServiceJdo](../../components/objectstores/jdo/services/background-command-service-jdo.html)).

-## BackgroundCommandExecution
+## BackgroundCommandExecution abstract class

 The `BackgroundCommandExecution` (in isis-core) is an abstract template class provided by isis-core that defines an abstract hook method to obtain background `Command`s to be executed: